victorivens05/react-simple-reducer/README.md

 Any child component will have access to the store.\
 `useState` and `useDispatch` are custom hooks that internally use `useContext` to provide with the current state and dispatch function respectively.\
-You can dispatch an action reducer or a thunk (declared optionally as `createSimpleStore`'s third param)\
+You can dispatch an action reducer or a thunk (declared optionally in the options object, passed as  `createSimpleStore`'s third param)\
 There is a helper called `actions`, which holds all the reducer function and return the action object and a helper called `thunks`, which hold the thunks themselves. `dispatch` will call the thunk enhancing it with dispatch itself and getState (which will get the current state, even if it changes during an async call).

 ```typescript